1988 North Indian Ocean cyclone season: Systems

-Deep Depression One (1A)
+Deep Depression ARB 01

 A tropical depression that formed on June 8 off the western coast of India tracked westward, becoming a tropical storm on the 9th.
 It looped to the north, where upper-level winds ripped it apart on the 12th.

-Severe Cyclonic Storm Two (02B)
+Deep Depression BOB 05

 A tropical disturbance in the eastern Bay of Bengal developed into a tropical depression on October 17.
 It moved northwestward, briefly becoming a tropical storm before upper-level winds weakened it.
 The storm hit Bangladesh as a tropical depression on the 19th, but still managed to cause strong storm surge and flooding amounting to 1500 casualties.

-Extremely Severe Cyclonic Storm Three (03B)
+Severe Cyclonic Storm BOB 06

 Tropical Storm Three, which formed in the southern Bay of Bengal on November 14, tracked northward to reach a peak of 65 mph winds before hitting Myanmar on the 18th.
 The storm rapidly dissipated over land.

-Extremely Severe Cyclonic Storm Four (04B)
+Extremely Severe Cyclonic Storm BOB 07

 The monsoon trough spawned a tropical depression just west of the Malay Peninsula on November 21.
 Its large circulation caused mudslides and flooding over western Indonesia before consolidating into a tropical storm on the 24th over the central Bay of Bengal.
 The storm turned northward, where conditions allowed for continued development.
 The storm became a cyclone on the 26th, and it continued to strengthen as it moved northward.
 Cyclone Four reached a peak of 130 mph just before hitting the Sundarbans part of Bangladesh.
 Heavy storm surge and torrential flooding killed 2000 people (with 6000 missing), and left millions homeless.

-Deep Depression Five (05B)
+Deep Depression BOB 08

 From December 6 through the 8th, a tropical storm meandered through the central Bay of Bengal, remaining at sea through its lifetime.